Biomolecular condensate: Design and control

 Despite the dynamic nature and lack of binding specificity that govern the formation of biomolecular condensates, synthetic condensates can still be engineered to exhibit different behaviors.
 One popular way to conceptualize condensate interactions and aid in design is through the "sticker-spacer" framework.
 Multivalent interaction sites, or "stickers", are separated by "spacers", which provide the conformational flexibility and physically separate individual interaction modules from one another.
-Proteins regions identified as ‘stickers’ usually consist of Intrinsically Disordered Regions (IDRs) that act as "sticky" biopolymers via short patches of interacting residues patterned along their unstructured chain, which collectively promote LLPS.
+Proteins regions identified as 'stickers' usually consist of Intrinsically Disordered Regions (IDRs) that act as "sticky" biopolymers via short patches of interacting residues patterned along their unstructured chain, which collectively promote LLPS.
+Another class is RNA-based design demonstrated as TEARS (Transcriptionally Engineered Addressable RNA Solvent droplets), where repeating CAG ribonucleotides (rCAG) function as the multivalent "stickers." to form condensates within bacterial cells.
 By modifying the sticker-spacer framework, i.e. the polypeptide and RNA sequences as well as their mixture compositions, the material properties (viscous and elastic regimes) of condensates can be tuned to design novel condensates.

+Other tools outside of tuning the sticker-spacer framework can be used to give new functionality and to allow for high temporal and spatial control over synthetic condensates.
+One way is to fuse modular binding sites (e.g., MS2 RNA tagging system, or RIDD-RIAD dock-and-lock system) to the phase-separating domain (e.g., synthetic RNA repeat, or IDP) that recruit "solute" or "client" of interest.
+Such a modular design enables engineering, optimization, and reusability of each fusion molecule, thus commonly applied in synthetic biology and metabolic engineering.
+Moreover, by applying a relatively slower binding system (e.g., split GFP), the recruitment of target into synthetic condensate can be fine-tuned by growth and division rates of the living cells.